About Blog Contact Pey

 Bannockburn

-Bannockburn is one of Bethesda’s most desirable mid-century modern neighborhoods — a wooded enclave in the far northwest corner of Montgomery County, adjacent to the Potomac River corridor and the C&O Canal National Historical Park.
-The neighborhood was developed primarily between 1954 and 1965, drawing on the MCM vocabulary then transforming American residential design: flat and shed rooflines, natural materials, generous glazing, and deep connections to the landscape.
+Bannockburn is one of Bethesda’s most desirable mid-century modern neighborhoods — a wooded enclave in southwest Bethesda near Glen Echo, adjacent to the Potomac River corridor and the C&O Canal National Historical Park.
+Founded as a planned cooperative, the neighborhood broke ground in January 1949 and grew through the mid-1960s, drawing on the MCM vocabulary then transforming American residential design: flat and shed rooflines, natural materials, generous glazing, and deep connections to the landscape.

 What sets Bannockburn apart from comparable MCM neighborhoods is the combination of lot scale, school quality, and natural access.
-Lots are generous — many exceeding half an acre — and the mature canopy of 60- to 70-year-old oaks and maples creates a park-like setting.
-The Capital Crescent Trail runs along the neighborhood’s edge, and the C&O Canal towpath is minutes away.
+Lots are generous — many exceeding half an acre — and the mature canopy of decades-old oaks and maples creates a park-like setting.
+Glen Echo Park is right next door, and the C&O Canal towpath is minutes away.
 Bannockburn Elementary School is a beloved MCPS institution right in the neighborhood.

 This is a competitive, low-inventory market.
 Buyers who understand Bannockburn — what distinguishes a well-maintained MCM original from a renovated compromise — compete for a very small number of homes each year.
 When the right one comes to market, it moves quickly.